kandilidinesh/live-bidding/README.md

     - `PATCH /auctions/:id/end` — End an auction via REST (UI uses WebSocket event instead)
     - `POST /users` — Create a new user
     - `GET /users/:id` — Get details of a specific user

+## API Documentation (Swagger)

+The backend provides interactive API documentation using [Swagger UI](https://swagger.io/tools/swagger-ui/) via the NestJS Swagger module.

+- **Access Swagger UI:**
+  - Start the backend server (`npm run start:dev`).
+  - Open your browser and go to: [http://localhost:3000/api](http://localhost:3000/api)

+- **Authentication:**
+  - All endpoints require an API key in the `x-api-key` header.
+  - Click the "Authorize" button in Swagger UI and enter your API key value.
+  - You can now use the "Try it out" feature for all protected endpoints.

+- **Schemas:**
+  - All request/response DTOs are documented in the "Schemas" section.
+  - Example values and descriptions are provided for each property.

+- **Live Testing:**
+  - You can make real API calls directly from the Swagger UI for development and testing.

 ## User Simulation